devictoribero/elrincondevictor/content/improve-your-community-or-blog-seo-and-ux-with-metrics.md

 author_img_src: /static/img/victor-ribero-avatar.jpg
 title: Improve your blog or community SEO and user experience by analyzing metrics
 slug: improve-your-community-or-blog-seo-and-ux-with-metrics
-description: I explain how I improved Chooseyourplant SEO and user experience by analyzing some metrics and how you can do the same for your blog or community.
+description: I explain how I improved ChooseYourPlant SEO and user experience by analyzing some metrics and how you can do the same for your blog or community.
 img_src: /static/img/improve-your-community-or-blog-seo-and-ux-with-metrics-1.png
 img_preview_src: /static/img/improve-your-community-or-blog-seo-and-ux-with-metrics-preview.png
 createdAt: 2020-03-28